zhutchens1/foftools/README.md

 # foftools - galaxy group identification using the friends-of-friends algorithm.

 This package was written to include a variety of computational tools for performing friends-of-friends group identification analyses, especially as related to the RESOLVE/ECO surveys (Kannappan et al. 2011, Moffett et al. 2015).
 Thus, the following tools are best suited in applications to volume-limited surveys with order 100 - 10,000 sample galaxies.
+For RESOLVE and ECO, analyses of the friends-of-friends group finding is reported in Eckert et al. 2016.

 ## Using foftools
 There are three key pieces of code in the package: